5argon/ECSLineRenderer/README.md

 Create an `Entity` containing `LineSegment : IComponentData` (from-to point information and line width) and `LineStyle : ISharedComponentData`, which holds reference type things like the line's material.

-That `Entity` would be attached with `MeshInstanceRenderer` and `LocalToWorld` matrix to enable rendering by a system.
+That `Entity` would be attached with `RenderMesh` and `LocalToWorld` matrix to enable rendering by a system.
 That matrix is then will be also updated according to what you have in `LineSegment`.

+Finally

 ## How to include with GitHub functionality of Unity Package Manager

-Add this line `"com.e7.ecs.linerenderer": "git://github.com/5argon/ECSLineRenderer.git",` to your packages.json
+Add this line `"com.e7.ecs.linerenderer": "git://github.com/5argon/ECSLineRenderer.git",` to your manifest.json

 It does not update automatically when I push fixes to this repo.
-You must remove the lock in your Packages folder.
+You must remove the lock in your manifest.

 ## Idea